Islandora/documentation/docs/installation/docker-local.md

 set

 ```
-ENVIRONMENT=local
+ENVIRONMENT=starter
 ```

 You should also change the `COMPOSE_PROJECT_NAME` variable.
-This determines the name of the Docker containers that are created when you run `make local`.
+This determines the name of the Docker containers and volumes that are created when you run `make starter`.
 If you leave this as the default you will need to be careful not to overwrite the containers with another install of `isle-dc` later.
 ```